Are you wondering “what is SEO?”

 There are plenty of others to consider as well, and we’ll touch on a few of them below.

-And, though we’re focusing primarily on Google, keep in most search engines use similar factors when indexing content.
+And, though we’re focusing primarily on Google, keep in mind that most search engines use similar factors when indexing content.

 Content and SEO